nodejs/node/doc/api/buffer.md

 ## Creating new `Buffer` instances

-`Buffer` instances are created using one of several construtor methods:
+`Buffer` instances are created using one of several constructor methods:

 * [`Buffer.from(array)`] - Create a new `Buffer` containing a *copy* of the provided octets.